juddfranklin1/my-website/readme.md

 The active branch of this repository is *dev-gatsby*.
 This branch, as it's name suggests, is a Gatsby-driven static site.
 The content management of that site is handled by Contentful.

 Eventually, the site will house my blog, some more concrete code samples, etc.

+In the meantime, I am clearing out some of the old and useless remnants on this site.
+Check back here for updates that reflect a bit more of what I have.